DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 You can use RubyInstaller to set up a full Ruby development environment on Windows.

-For more information on how to install ruby, you can refer to official ruby guide https://www.ruby-lang.org/en/installation/#rubyinstaller
+For more information on how to install ruby, you can refer to [official ruby guide](https://www.ruby-lang.org/en/installation/#rubyinstaller).

 ### Rails